About The Terrace Park Historical Society

-Because of its non-profit 501(c)(3) status, the Board of Trustees gratefully acknowledges that much success is due to the financial generosity of our membership, approximately 250 strong, who support our mission to preserve the history of our village.
-Volunteer hours, sales of various items, grants, and the biannual house tour also serve as a constant reminder of the energy and dedication of our membership while also helping to keep the TPHS functioning successfully.
+Because of its non-profit 501(c)(3) status, the Board of Trustees gratefully acknowledges that much success is due to the financial generosity of our membership and the dedication of many volunteers.

 The current Board of Trustees encompasses people of varying ages who bring ideas and perspectives of both new and longtime residents.
 These dedicated individuals help ensure that the work of the Society continues through the many volunteer hours they devote.
 It is the goal of this board that the Terrace Park Historical Society continue its mission of preserving the heritage of our unique Village.
 Please join us in this journey!

 The Terrace Park Historical Society is an all-volunteer organization, lead by a Board of Trustees who are elected on a three year rotating basis.
 A general meeting for the purpose of electing trustees is held once a year in the month of January, in the TPHS facilities in St. Thomas Church.
 Meeting announcements are published on this website and in the Village Views, prior to the meetings.
 Please consider attending or joining as a Trustee.